owid/owid-grapher/packages/@ourworldindata/grapher/src/captionedChart/readme.md

 # CaptionedChart

 This Component renders a chart between a header and footer.
-It also can stick controls between the header and chart in interfactive charts.
+It can also stick controls between the header and chart in interactive charts.

 A CaptionedChart is like a chart sandwich: